 I highly recommend asking your RD this question before starting a new diet.
-Dietitians are well versed in (most) popular diets, which is quite impressive given that there’s almost always a new fad diet floating around.
+Dietitians are well versed in (most) popular diets—especially since there are so many fad diets floating around on social media.

 Depending on your goals, your RD will likely help tailor your food intake to align with your lifestyle, eating habits, and activity level.

 Rather than spending countless hours trying to research which supplements are right for you, let your dietitian do the hard work for you.

 At HUM, you can start by taking a quick 3-minute quiz to get personalized vitamin recommendations from the pros.
 After that, we’ll pair you with a personal dietitian to help further curate your results and to answer any other questions you have.

 Your RD has the skillset to look at all of the moving parts of your life, such as your:

 - Daily schedule